dynamic-and-active-systems-lab/uavrt_supervisor/README.md

 This codebase supports [MAVLink V2](https://mavlink.io/en/guide/mavlink_2.html).

-We use Pymavlink to use the MAVLink protocol.
+We use Pymavlink as a interface to the MAVLink protocol.

 - [Pymavlink](https://github.com/ArduPilot/pymavlink)